Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-02-11-OpenGLShaders.md

 # OpenGL - An introduction to a more modern approach

-In the previous section, we discussed the legacy OpenGL programming model (more commonly refered to as the 'Fixed Function Pipeline').
+In the previous section, we discussed the legacy OpenGL programming model (more commonly referred to as the 'Fixed Function Pipeline').
 In this next section, we're going to investigate a more modern approach, that utilizes shaders, Vertex buffers, Index buffers and how to send data to shaders from your program.

 To further assist, I've created a Google Sheets document [here](https://docs.google.com/presentation/d/1vji8FSaDiYdQRx6ZydNlz630258LIqzcmXQ94JiqvEI/edit?usp=sharing):